k-ish0212/amazon-buy-automation/README.md

 * [WebDriver for Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads) in same directory

 Recommended to be run on Linux or Max.
 Would be a good script to run on a raspberry pi or server

-Notes of caution:
----

-Things to check for on Amazon/potential edge cases:

- * Amazon 2FA (an option is to disable but this will **expose your account to security problems**)
- * ~~Currently uses 1 click buy.
-Confirm your default address + payments is correct before running this script~~
- * 1 Click buy sometimes did not work for me, so I used the "Add to cart method".
-I left the 1-click-buy-method in if you want to use that instead.
- * Captchas for hitting Amazon's server a lot

 ---